Customer AI, as part of Intelligent Services enables you to generate custom propensity scores without having to worry about machine learning.

 Once complete, select Next in the top-right to continue.

-The Advanced step appears.
-This optional step allows you to configure a schedule to automate prediction runs, define prediction exclusions to filter certain events, or select Finish if nothing is needed.
+The set options step allows you to configure a schedule to automate prediction runs, define prediction exclusions to filter certain events, and toggle Profile on/off.

-Setup a scoring schedule by configuring the Scoring Frequency.
+To set up a scoring schedule, start by configuring the Scoring Frequency.
 Automated prediction runs can be scheduled to run on either a weekly or a monthly basis.

 To exclude an event, select Add exclusion and define the event.
 To remove an exclusion, select the ellipses (…) to the top-right of the event container, then select Remove Container.